 During his time at SPHS, Albert was also actively involved in the math club, biology club, and swim team.
 In addition, he helped coordinate peer math tutoring for the Math Department.
 As a senior, Albert was honored with the Weldon Fair Play Award, the highest and most prestigious award given to graduating seniors at SPHS.

-Beginning in the fall of 2020, Albert will continue his studies at Princeton University where he intends to pursue a concentration (Princeton-speak for major) in Chemical and Biological Engineering through the BSE program and a certificate (minor) in Viola Performance.
+Currently, Albert is continuing his studies at Princeton University where he is pursuing a concentration (Princeton-speak for major) in Molecular Biology and a certificate (minor) in Viola Performance.
 In his free time, Albert enjoys listening to classical music, playing chamber and orchestral music, practicing violin and viola, swimming, and pursuing various pet projects.